ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 messages as byte strings also follows {{!RFC8446}}.
 We enumerate the exceptions below.

-### Variable-Length Vectors

-{{Section 3.4 of !RFC8446}} describes a syntax for variable-length vectors where a range of permitted lengths is provided.
-This document always specifies the lower length limit of variable-length vectors to be `0`.

 ### Structure Variants

 {{Section 3.7 of !RFC8446}} defines a syntax for structure fields whose values